v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 For more information, see [Policy CSP - RemoteDesktopServices](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-remotedesktopservices) in the Windows documentation.

 - **Block password saving**:
   Controls whether passwords can be saved on this computer from Remote Desktop Connection.
-If you enable this setting the password saving checkbox in Remote Desktop Connection is disabled and users won't be able to save passwords.
+If you enable this setting the password saving checkbox in Remote Desktop Connection is disabled and users can't save passwords.
 When a user opens an RDP file using Remote Desktop Connection and saves their settings, any password that previously existed in the RDP file are deleted.
 If you disable this setting or leave it not configured, the user can save passwords using Remote Desktop Connection.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067301)

    **Default**: Enabled